mjande/hikerbook/README.md

 rails db:seed # if you would like access to seed data for users, posts, and comments bin/dev
 ```

-Note: In order to broadcast posts, comments, and likes to your friends' streams, the app must be configured to use Redis as an adapter.
-For installation and troubleshooting

 ## Usage